 If proposing to dispose of waste off-site within the NWT (including at municipal facilities), attach written confirmation from the facility/facilities stating that they will accept the type and volume of waste.
+If disposal locations may vary, all options should be included.
 Otherwise, in the grey field on the Application Form, describe when this information will be provided.
 Note that this information will be required before the Board can approve the Waste Management Plan.